-As of September 30, 2017, Funding I's multi-currency Credit Facility with the Lenders was \$375 million, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, had an interest rate spread above LIBOR of 200 basis points, a maturity date of August 2020 and a revolving period ending in August 2018.
-As of September 30, 2017 and 2016, Funding I had \$253.8 million and \$232.9 million of outstanding borrowings under the Credit Facility, respectively.
-The Credit Facility had a weighted average interest rate of 3.18% and 2.57%, exclusive of the fee on undrawn commitments as of September 30, 2017 and 2016, respectively.
-The annualized weighted average cost of debt for the fiscal years ended September 30, 2017, 2016 and 2015, inclusive of the fee on the undrawn commitment of 0.375% on the Credit Facility and amendment costs, was 3.14%, 4.16% and 4.48%, respectively.
-As of September 30, 2017 and 2016, we had \$121.2 million and \$117.1 million of unused borrowing capacity under our Credit Facility, respectively, subject to the regulatory restrictions.
+As of September 30, 2018, Funding I's multi-currency Credit Facility with the Lenders was \$405 million, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, had an interest rate spread above LIBOR of 200 basis points, a maturity date of November 2022 and a revolving period ending in November 2020.
+As of September 30, 2018 and 2017, Funding I had \$333.7 million and \$253.8 million of outstanding borrowings under the Credit Facility, respectively.
+The Credit Facility had a weighted average interest rate of 4.13% and 3.18%, exclusive of the fee on undrawn commitments as of September 30, 2018 and 2017, respectively.

+The annualized weighted average cost of debt for the years ended September 30, 2018, 2017 and 2016, inclusive of the fee on the undrawn commitment of 0.375% on the Credit Facility, amendment costs and debt issuance costs was 7.12%, 3.14% and 4.16%, respectively (excluding amendment and debt issuance costs, amounts are 4.05%, 3.10% and 3.51%).
+As of September 30, 2018 and 2017, we had \$71.3 million and \$121.2 million of unused borrowing capacity under our Credit Facility, respectively, subject to the regulatory restrictions.

-On November 9, 2017, we entered into an amendment to our Credit Facility to, among other things, (i) increase the size of the Credit Facility from \$375 million to \$380 million, (ii) extend the reinvestment period to November 9, 2020 and (iii) extend the maturity date to November 9, 2022.
+On October 30, 2018, we entered into an amendment to our Credit Facility to, among other things, (i) extend the reinvestment period to October 30, 2021, (ii) extend the maturity date to October 30, 2023 and (iii) reduce the asset coverage covenant from 200% to 150%.
 The interest rate of LIBOR plus 200 basis points remains unchanged.
-On December 1, 2017, we increased the size of the Credit Facility from \$380 million to \$405 million.
+On November 8, 2018, we increased the size of the Credit Facility from \$405 million to \$520 million.

-During the revolving period, the Credit Facility bears interest at LIBOR plus 200 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in November 2022.
+During the revolving period, the Credit Facility bears interest at LIBOR plus 200 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in October 2023.
 The Credit Facility is secured by all of the assets of Funding I. Both PennantPark Floating Rate Capital Ltd. and Funding I have made customary representations and warranties and are required to comply with various covenants, reporting requirements and other customary requirements for similar credit facilities.

 The Credit Facility contains covenants, including, but not limited to, restrictions of loan size, currency types and amounts, industry requirements, average life of loans, geographic and individual portfolio concentrations, minimum portfolio yield and loan payment frequency.
 Additionally, the Credit Facility requires the maintenance of a minimum equity investment in Funding I and income ratio as well as restrictions on certain payments and issuance of debt.
-For instance, we must maintain at least \$25 million in equity and must maintain an interest coverage ratio of at least 125%.
+For instance, we must maintain at least \$30 million in equity and must maintain an interest coverage ratio of at least 125%.
 The Credit Facility compliance reporting is prepared on a basis of accounting other than GAAP.
-As of September 30, 2017, we were in compliance with the covenants relating to our Credit Facility.
+As of September 30, 2018, we were in compliance with the covenants relating to our Credit Facility.

 We own 100% of the equity interest in Funding I and treat the indebtedness of Funding I as our leverage.
-In accordance with the 1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that we are in compliance with our asset coverage ratio after such borrowing.
 Our Investment Adviser serves as collateral manager to Funding I under the Credit Facility.